 However, I certainly do not believe that religion as a whole is trustworthy.
 I refer to both the teachings or doctrines that exist and the behaviour and attitude of individuals, especially religious leaders.
 There are no doubt many who are sincere in themselves.
 But as with science, there are also those who have been motivated by wealth and prominence.
 I feel indignant by how many have used religion to beguile others and have extorted a massive profit.

-In addition, surely nobody in there right mind would deny that there are too many pages of bloodshed in the history of religion by far.
+In addition, surely nobody in their right mind would deny that there are too many pages of bloodshed in the history of religion by far.
 Lots of damage has been done by those who have claimed to represent the Almighty and yet have abused the positions of trust they have been placed in.
-I am not surprised that there are some who feel very angry with religion, and are now adverse to anything associated with religion or a Creator.
+I am not surprised that there are some who feel very angry with religion, and are now averse to anything associated with religion or a Creator.
 It is again something that makes me feel incensed that many religions have put people off believing in a Creator who cares.

 Now, I really don’t want to single out any religious groups – I don’t feel I have any right to mock someone’s treasured beliefs.
 So I am going to steer clear of mentioning any specific doctrines and religious teachings that I feel are far from true.
 I have friends and workmates who have religious beliefs very different from my own.
 Some seem more devoted to their religious beliefs than others.

 I have read a lot about the major religions of the world, but I feel I know more about Christianity and it’s history than other religions.
 I have read in various books that there are anywhere between 37,000 – 42,000 different Christian denominations.
 Some of those have very different understandings of the role of Christ, the route to forgiveness, which practices are acceptable or not, the perception of the soul, the hope for the future of mankind and for those who have died.
 Same leader, same scriptures – wildly different teachings.